Senior Researcher NetResilience

 PhD project “The ripple effect in family networks.
 Relational structures and well-being in divorced and non-divorced families”

-Why do some families fare better than others after parental divorce in terms of relationships quality and family well-being?
+2015-2019: The divorce rate in Europe has doubled over the last 50 years.
+My thesis investigates why some families fare better than others after parental divorce in terms of relationship quality and family well-being.
 Parental divorce not only affects the nuclear family, i.e., parents and children, but also affects extended family members, i.e., grandparents and aunts/uncles, and their relationships with the nuclear family.
 At the same time, extended family members can be an important source of support for nuclear family members after parental divorce.
-My thesis contains a number of studies on family network data from datasets collected by other researchers, as well as the first study on Lifelines Family Ties for which we collected multi-actor family network data among children, parents, grandparents, aunts/uncles and potential stepfamily members.
+My thesis contains a number of studies on family network data from datasets collected by other researchers, as well as the first study on Lifelines Family Ties.
+The thesis also provides a description of the design and collection of this multi-actor family network data set that was carried out specifically for the research question in this thesis in collaboration with the multi-generational cohort study Lifelines.

 If you wish to receive a free a hard-copy version of my thesis, don’t hesitate to contact me.
 You can download the digital version of my thesis using this link: https://doi.org/10.33612/diss.126812050